 - Scottish Deerhound

 Small to medium size dogs, both pure-breeds and mixed, have a life expectancy of 10 to 13 years in most cases, although many will live to 16 or beyond if their owners take good care of them.
-Generally speaking, Toy breeds and Terrier breeds often live well into their teens if they are fed a proper diet and receive regular, routine veterinary care.
+Generally speaking, toy breeds and terrier breeds often live well into their teens if they are fed a proper diet and receive regular, routine veterinary care.
+Smaller dogs live longer than larger dogs because of the speed at which large dogs grow.
+This growth acceleration can lead to dogs aging faster than smaller dogs, which leads to the spread of diseases like cancer affecting a medium to larger dog sooner in their lifespan compared to a small dog.
+The average lifespan of different sizes of dog are:

 What Affects the Lifespan of Dogs?